Uncertainty Quantification for Recursive Estimation in Adaptive Safety-Critical Control: Robust Adaptive Safety-Critical Control

 We now illustrate how the techniques from the previous section can be used to develop safety-critical controllers for systems with parametric uncertainty.
-We consider nonlinear control/parameter affine systems of the form
+We consider nonlinear control systems with parametric uncertainty of the form:

-where $x\in\R^n$ is the system state, $u\in\R^m$ is the control input\footnote{In this section we implicitly assume that $u$ may take any value in $\R^m$.
-Actuation limits can be added to the resulting optimization-based controllers in practice; however, determining the validity of CBFs as a safety certificate under bounded inputs, and thus the feasibility of the resulting controller, is a challenging problem in general.}, $\theta\in\R^p$ is a vector of uncertain parameters, and $f\,:\,\R^n\rightarrow\R^n$, $g\,:\,\R^{n}\rightarrow\R^{n\times m}$, $F\,:\,\R^n\rightarrow\R^{n\times p}$ are locally Lipschitz.
-As discussed in Sec. \ref{sec:prelim}, safety properties of \eqref{eq:parameter-affine-system} are captured via invariance properties of a set $\mathcal{C}\subset\R^n$ as in \eqref{eq:C}.
-To develop controllers enforcing safety in the presence of uncertain parameters we introduce the following definition.